eclipse-langium/langium-website/content/docs/configuration-services.md

 *Dependencies:* [NameProvider](#nameprovider) | [AstNodeDescriptionProvider](#astnodedescriptionprovider)
 #### References
-The `References` service is responsible for finding all references to the target node.
+The `References` service is responsible for finding all references to some target node, as e.g. offered in VS Code's text editors.

 *Dependencies:* [NameProvider](#nameprovider) | [IndexManager](#indexmanager) | [AstNodeLocator](#astnodelocator)
 #### JsonSerializer